MalevichAI/malevich/docs/Apps/Building.rst

         return df.iloc[slice_start:slice_end]

-Then, when running a flow, you can set the configuration:
+Then configure your app when executing a flow like this:

 .. code-block:: python